 - Disconnect the negative battery terminal.
 Remove the plastic cover.
 Loosen the 10mm nut.
 Remove the negative clamp from the battery.

 Locate the oxygen sensor on the exhaust manifold.
 Downstream sensors Bank 1 Sensor 2 and Bank 2 Sensor 2 can be accessed from under the vehicle.
-Do not touch the sensor or the heat shield until the engine cools down.
+Do not touch the sensor or the heat shield until the engine cools.

 Disconnect the O2 sensor.
 Press the connector and pull it away to unplug the oxygen sensor.
 Use a flathead screwdriver to press the locking tab on the connector before pulling it.

 Place the oxygen sensor socket on the sensor and break it loose.
 If the sensor cannot be loosened, spray penetrating oil and let it sit for at least 10 minutes.
-This will make it easier to remove the old Chevrolet oxygen sensor if it is rusted.
+This will make removing the old Chevrolet oxygen sensor easier if it is rusted.

 Install the new oxygen sensor.
 Tighten the new Chevrolet oxygen sensor to the recommended torque.
-Call your local Chevy dealer if unsure of the correct torque specs.
+Call your local Chevy dealer if you know the correct torque specs.